EMWJROS/Binero/README.md

 # Binero
 ![A binero](https://github.com/EMWJROS/Binero/blob/main/Binero.png)

+The squares are to be filled with zeros and ones.
+Each row and column shall contain the same number of ones and zeros.
+There must not be more than two zeros or ones in line, regardless of direction.
+Each column must be unique.
+The same holds for the rows.

 ## My solution

 The following algorithm goes back to a sudoku-solving program that I wrote in 2005 when